skulos/PointOS_App/README.md

-# PointOS_App
+# SaturnOS_App
-PointOS_App is a mobile application developed to be a point-of-sale (pos) system for the PointOS application.
+SaturnOS_App is a mobile application developed to be a point-of-sale (pos) system for the SaturnOS application.